 - LAWS 202 Law of Contract (course lecturer)

-Lili’s research interests include refugee law, law of the sea, Pacific law, Chinese law, and public international law issues relating to China or South Pacific island states.
-She has gratefully received research grants/fellowships from institutions in New Zealand, Australia, Vanuatu, the US, China, and South Korea and has conducted field work in Myanmar, South Korea, China, India, and Cook Islands.
-Her book on Chinese refugee law and policy is forthcoming with Cambridge University Press.
+Lili’s research interests include refugee law, Chinese law, Pacific law, law of the sea, and public international law issues relating to China or South Pacific island states.
+She has gratefully received research fellowships/awards from institutions in New Zealand, Australia, Vanuatu, the US, China, and South Korea, including an Australian Endeavour Research Fellowship, a Michigan Grotius Fellowship, a New Zealand Law Foundation research grant, a Human Rights in Asia fellowship and a Victoria University of Wellington Postgraduate Research Excellence Award, and has conducted fieldwork in Myanmar, South Korea, China, India, and Cook Islands.
+She is the author of Chinese Refugee Law and Policy (Cambridge University Press, 2020).

-Lili serves on the advisory board of RefLaw.org, an e-blog/journal launched by the Michigan Law School, and regularly provides Country of Origin Information reports to asylum courts and tribunals.
+Lili serves on the editorial boards of the International Journal of Refugee Law and Climate Law and Policy, as secretary of the New Zealand Asian Studies Society, and on the advisory board of RefLaw.org (an e-journal launched by the Michigan Law School), and regularly provides Country of Origin Information and expert reports to asylum courts and tribunals.
+From 2016 to 2019, she served on the editorial board of the Journal of South Pacific Law.
 She is a member of the Centre for Global Migrations (University of Otago) and the Asia Pacific Refugee Rights Network.